treveradams/openerp-freeswitch-connector/patches-for-external/README.md

 web_socketio and web_action_request are needed for pop-up on call
 =================================================================
-https://bitbucket.org/anybox/web_socketio/ (for 7.x use hg checkout default) https://bitbucket.org/anybox/web_action_request/ (for 7.x us hg checkout 7.0)
+https://bitbucket.org/anybox/web_socketio/ (for 7.x use hg checkout default, not needed for 8.x/Odoo) https://bitbucket.org/anybox/web_action_request/ (for 7.x use hg checkout 7.0, for 8.x/Odoo, use hg checkout 8.0)